Wayne White (artist): Career

 White made the cover art, Curdled American Dream, for the X album Alphabetland due to vocalist Exene Cervenka and bassist John Doe both being fans of his work.

+White created the cover art and 30 original chapter illustrations for the book Cocaine & Rhinestones: A History of George Jones & Tammy Wynette by Tyler Mahan Coe, published by Simon & Schuster in September 2024.
+(The book is an adaptation of the second season of the podcast of the same name.)
+The collaboration on a book is fitting, as several years earlier White and Coe discussed their mutual love of books and country music during a conversation published by Bitter Southerner magazine.

 Wayne White beer

 Chattanooga Brewing Company introduced their "Wayne White Ale" beer in 2018.

 Personal life

 White is married to cartoonist and writer Mimi Pond.
 They have two children, Woodrow "Woody" White and Lulu White, who are also artists themselves.